Poisson limit theorems for the Robinson-Schensted correspondence and for the multi-line Hammersley process: Introduction

 \subsection{Plancherel measure, Plancherel growth process}

 Let $\Sym{n}$ denote the symmetric group of order $n$.
-A restriction of RSK to a special class of words is a bijection which to a given permutation from $\Sym{n}$ associates a pair $(P,Q)$ of standard Young tableaux of the same shape, consisting of $n$ boxes.
-A~fruitful area of study concerns RSK algorithm applied to a uniformly random permutation from $\Sym{n}$, especially asymptotically in the limit $n\to\infty$, see \cite{Romik2015a} and the references therein.
+We will view each permutation $\pi \in\Sym{n}$ as a sequence $\pi=(\pi_1,\dots,\pi_n)$ which has no repeated entries, and such that $\pi_1,\dots,\pi_n\in\{1,\dots,n\}$.
+A restriction of RSK to the symmetric group is a bijection which to a given permutation from $\Sym{n}$ associates a pair $(P,Q)$ of standard Young tableaux of the same shape, consisting of $n$ boxes.
+A~fruitful area of study concerns the RSK algorithm applied to a uniformly random permutation from $\Sym{n}$, especially asymptotically in the limit $n\to\infty$, see \cite{Romik2015a} and the references therein.